SCCF 2023 – 2024 GRANT RECIPIENTS

 AGENCY BACKGROUND

-Focus of the 2023 Grant: Excel With Our Youth
+Focus of the 2024 Grant: Excel Teen Education Incentive Program

 Boys and Girls Clubs believe the most effective program for keeping youth on track to graduate high school is their Excel program.
 Excel stewards any participating youth across four years of high school by rewarding academic performance.
 Students must produce a report card each quarter and if the GPA is all B’s and A’s, they are rewarded with a gift card.
 This incentive program has played a critical role in contributing to the statistic of over 90% of members being on track to graduate high school.